wiard/punkbank/docs/usecases.md

 The $ECH token will be the oil that greases the Motor of this research-endeavor.
 Everyone can join and add functionality as she or he likes.
 Let Serendipity and Relative Chaos prevail.
 As you can see from the picture underneath: a world can be projected on a simple Matrix.
 Use cases are: (1) Creating unique connections between tokens (representing unique datapoints)
+Calculation: a Matrix with 3 x 3 squares and each one having 21.000.000 unique datapoints, means for the whole picture: (9 x 21.000.000) windows that can look at another unique window for a short moment of time.
+After that moment a new connection is made with another datapoint looking at another available window.
 <img width="1373" alt="Drawing-438 sketchpad" src="https://github.com/wiard/punkbank/assets/900114/70f70b87-16c6-43b5-b1b5-f45599838315">

 ## 1. Student Performance Evaluation